-Former Youtube CEO and longtime Google executive Susan Wojcicki has died at 56
+Former YouTube CEO and longtime Google executive Susan Wojcicki has died at 56

-Former Youtube chief executive officer and longtime Google executive Susan Wojcicki has died at age 56, according to her husband.
+Susan Wojcicki, the former YouTube chief executive officer and longtime Google executive, has died, her husband said.
+She was 56.

 “My beloved wife of 26 years and mother to our five children left us today after 2 years of living with non small cell lung cancer,” Dennis Troper said in a social media post late Friday.